secure-foundations/veri-titan/docs/Issues.md

 * should have this tighter bound for `q3` when working with particular modulus, and might have optimization potential
 * might need a fix for general modulus.

-My understanding is that there will be different versions for each.
+Our understanding is that there will be different versions for each, and we are interested in seeing them when available.

 [otbn, sw] computation of `q3` in `barrett384.s`
 ----